Educating foals from the time of conception?

 Well, after years of doing it the wrong way, I have finally accomplished doing what I think is the right way resulting in a well rounded and sensible horse that has the ability to easily live in our world, the world of the human being.
 A “PREDATOR”.
 I have a lazy streak inside of me and I don’t like to do things over and over again, in other words, twice.
 That may seem a tall order for the average horse owner who gets a horse from the local auction like my character Mathew and his mother Marcia with no experience with horses at all from my book “The Horse Listener”.
 This article is aimed at that beginner.
 I desire to educate the owner, a youth with supporting parents or a first time older person or even the existing horse owner who does not have this hard earned knowledge.

 I have been brought up by Arabian horse breeders who have held the philosophy of choosing temperament and trainability above all other traits that are desirable in their breeding choices.
 Starting with the sire.
 The time-honored tradition of the European model in countries like Germany, Spain, Poland and other countries where temperament and trainability are scored highest in the testing of their sires included in their stud books.
 We can choose our stallion with these desirable traits first without sacrificing the athleticism and conformation we are looking for.
 But, sometimes the temperament is not chosen first.
 Winnability takes precedence as their first choice.
 This has slowly weakened our precious bloodstock from within because that defining characteristic, “winnability” changes all the time.
 Our first priority should be in maintaining the highest quality to preserve the heritage of strong traits.
-This so-called improvement sire, where conformation, temperament, and trainability are paramount are sought out in forward-thinking registries and individuals.
+This so-called improvement sire, where conformation, temperament and trainability.

 I once was a mare barn manager.
 When I arrived at the stud, the mare barn was populated by 35 plus pregnant mares whose foals will be exposed to a deadly bacterial disease in the soil that was devastating their foal crop in previous years.
 To alleviate that disease from their new foal crop, they undertook an aggressive campaign to stop the losses.
 They would soon after birth, give the foal a serum transfusion from high titre foals to this disease.
 They also had to take the temperature of the foals every day to watch for elevated temps.
 I noticed that this would take them at least two and a half days to temp the small numbers of foals that were already born.
 There were 40 more mares to foal on the horizon needing to be temped.
 This was unacceptable because along the way there were foals who would be unnoticed in time to treat for the devastating disease.
 I knew that my experience in educating the many foals I had raised, the process of taking temps could be improved immensely.